Selfmade20/tcg-tests/productivity-app/README.md

 - The app's database need to be running before you can add your todos whic means you have to go into the backend folder and run nodemon on the server.js file.

--You will we directed to the Register component in the front-end, where you register your email and password.
+- You will we directed to the Register component in the front-end, where you register your email and password.
 After registering you will be redirected to the todo form where you can add your todos.